sargamVyas/sargamVyas.github.io/README.md

-This is the source code to Apoorv Vyas' public academic website.
+This is the source code to Sargam Vyas' public academic website.
 It is based on the template kindly provided by Jon Barron.
 The link to his website is https://jonbarron.info/.

 The only changes made are to the content and minor change to the stylesheet.